 EVW: You’ve already said that you would localize 100 per cent of the electric bike (except the battery cells).
 Who are the suppliers for the project?

 Jeetender Sharma: Our current mass produced scooter already have 92 per cent localized parts, those are the supplier who would make for the Okinawa Oki 100 as well.
 Shortly we will be inviting the media and at that time we would be talking more on this.

 The conceptual Oki100, presented at the Auto Expo 2018 was powered by a 72V 63Ah lithium-ion battery that can push the e-motorcycle to a maximum speed of 100 km/h and provide it a range of 150 km.
 The battery is swappable, comes with fast charging as standard and can be charged in two hours.
 Like its competitors, the Oki 100 will get an all-digital instrument cluster and most of the features can be accessed through a mobile app.

 The Oki 100 is expected to sport disc brakes at the front and rear with mono-channel ABS, LED headlamp and taillamp, and connected tech with the help of a dedicated SIM.

 The e-motorcycle will be manufactured at the company’s plant in Rajasthan’s Teh.Tijara district.
 To keep the kerb weight low, the vehicle could be using aluminium parts.
 The expected price of the Oki100 is about Rs.1 lakh ex-showroom, which will make it the most affordable e-motorcycle in the country.

-Apart from Revolt RV400, the Oki 100 will face competition from the Hero electric motorcycle and the Tork T6X in the future.
+Apart from Revolt RV400, the Okinawa Oki 100 will face competition from the Pure EV motorcycle and the Hero electric motorcycle.
 Besides entering new product segments, Okinawa is looking to expand its dealership network to 600 outlets to increase its market share, having sold more than 60,000 scooters since the launch.